OlafHaag/AvatarComponentCombinations/PLAN.md

   - [x] 3 - Having a “failed”-collection, e.g. when naming pattern isn't recognized, no skeleton, (or skeleton hierarchy differs).
 - [x] 1 - Recombine mesh components from each part category and link the combination to a unique export sub-collection.
   - [x] 1 - Allow each combination only once.
 Easiest: Create all possible combinations (Cartesian product) and choose an arbitrary number (10) for which to create export-collections.
 Doesn't scale well, probably only good for small amount of parts, but good enough for now.
-  - [ ] 1 - Choose a naming convention for export collection, which will form the file name.
   - [ ] 3 - Mind texture variations, too.
+Do this on the import step.
+  - [x] 1 - Choose a naming convention for export collection, which will form the file name.
+    - Include skeleton type in name, since this is the only denominator between components.
+    - Writing each component into the name quickly becomes unfeasible.
+    - UUIDs would always create new files, although combinations might already exist.
+    - Adding a hash value based on included components on export may not be very human-readable, but would solve the above and could be “reverse-engineered” if all possible component combinations are known (which we do).
   - Enables easier review of full-body-outfits by artists.
   - Enables flexibility and creation of custom, intentional combinations, e.g. whole sets.
   - Collections define naming convention for exported files.
 Enables custom naming by artists.